shangdawei/json-rpc-2.0-access-filter/README.txt

 	* Java 1.6 or later.

-	* The package dependencies listed in the JavaDocs or included the lib/ directory.
+	* The package dependencies listed in the pom.xml.

-Package content:

-	README.txt                           This file.

-	LICENSE.txt                          The software license.

-	CHANGELOG.txt                        The change log.

-	jsonrpc2-access-filter-{version}.jar JAR file containing the compiled
-	                                     package classes.

-	javadoc/                             The Java Docs for this package.

-	pom.xml                              The Maven build file.

-	lib/                                 The package dependencies.

-	src/                                 The full source code for this package.

 For Java client, server and shell libraries implementing JSON-RPC 2.0 visit